 What if Other Family Members Need Your Car?

 Suppose you own multiple cars that other family members depend on for transportation.
 In that case, you can apply for a waiver that allows them to drive that particular vehicle while your license is suspended.
 Do not let anyone drive a car that you own without this waiver.
-If they are caught driving your vehicle while your license is suspended and you don’t have a waiver in place, your license suspension can increase.
+If they are caught driving your vehicle while your license is suspended and you do not have a waiver in place, your license suspension can increase.

-Contact a DUI Lawyer Today
+Contact a Pennsylvania DUI Lawyer Near You Today

 This may include treatment programs, installing an ignition interlock device, or obtaining restricted driving privileges for a time.
 It is never a good idea to handle a DUI charge yourself.
 Contact our criminal justice lawyers in Pittsburgh, PA today for a free consultation.